 There were physically-challenged people in wheelchairs/strollers or those wearing full braces travelling the same road.
 I have two feet that carried me through this journey albeit it with bad knees.

 There were sight-impaired people being guided with assistance, I have two eyes that helped me see the beauty of the landscape and the people.

-There were hearing-impaired people and I have two ears to listen to the cuckoo bird, or laughter as we shared stories of our lives.
+There were hearing-impaired people and I have two ears to listen to the cuckoo bird, or laughter as we shared stories of our lives with each other.